mrotundo/datalakedev/docs/platform.md

 * Amazon's technology will constantly change, s
 * Don't reinvent technologies available through Amazon.
 Where possible create a "thin client" or potentially allow for controlled direct access to Amazon services.

-Amazon will continue to evolve its technology offerings, and it would make sense to offer

 # Application Features